Learn about actual and potential costs

 For other selection criteria requirements, buyers should reference the Buying-Decision Scorecard section of this report.

 Buyers should include the date when proposals are due and any other relevant dates (e.g. interviews, property tours) prior to the contract award.

 Buyers should include the date when services begin.

 Buyers should outline the length of the contract and any options for renewals.

 Evaluate major factors to mitigate risk

-Supply chain risk for real estate asset management and consulting services is low.
+The supply chain risk for real estate asset management and consulting services is low.
 Suppliers require few key inputs to efficiently provide their services.
-Primary upstream suppliers include computer and software wholesalers, copier and office equipment wholesalers and furniture wholesalers.
-Suppliers rely on computers in addition to various pieces of office...
+The primary upstream suppliers include computer and software wholesalers, copier and office equipment wholesalers and furniture wholesalers.
+Suppliers rely on computers and various pieces of office...
 Subscribe to learn more.